magento/magento-coding-standard/README.md

 ```
 The rules from rector that are applied are set inside the config file: `rector.php`

-The option `--dry-run` allows that the errors are displayed, but the code is not automatically refactored.
+The option `--dry-run` displays errors found, but code is not automatically fixed.

 To run rector for `magento` projects you need to:
 - Specify the magento path and the autoload file for the magento project: